Master Services Agreement (MSA)

 A11.
 Tooling and substitutions

-Provider may change tools or vendors used to deliver the service if material functionality is not materially degraded.
+The provider may change tools or vendors used to deliver the service, provided that material functionality is not materially degraded.
 Tooling changes that require Customer action will be communicated with reasonable notice.

 A12.
 Reporting and reviews